Creative Youth Collective

 Studio II is designed for writers who are ready for sustained, high-level creative growth.

-This mentorship studio focuses not only on craft, but on clarifying the deeper ideas and questions that give a writer’s work coherence and direction.
+This mentorship studio focuses not only on craft, but also on clarifying the deeper ideas and questions that give a writer’s work coherence and direction.

 Writers engage in: